The Ultimate 2000s Manchester United Quiz

 How much do you remember of that eventful period for the Red Devils?

-We have compiled 30 questions and hints about Man United during the 2000s, and you have five minutes to try correctly guess them all.
+We have compiled 30 questions and hints about Man United during the 2000s, and you have six minutes to try correctly guess them all.

 — Pundit Arena (@PunditArena) June 4, 2020